 \subsection{Experimental setup}

-As the proposed system can be either speaker-independent or speaker-dependent, we evaluate the model in both setting using three different datasets.
+The proposed system can be either speaker-independent or speaker-dependent.
+We evaluate the model in both settings using three different datasets.
 The CMU Arctic dataset \cite{cmu_arctic_data} is used to train a speaker-independent vocoder.
-The CMU ARCTIC consists of around 1150 utterances for each speaker with both female and male.
-To reduce the accent variance, four speakers were selected consisting of two male speakers, \emph{bdl} and \emph{rms}, and two female speakers, \emph{slt} and \emph{clb}.
-For speaker-dependent experiments, we use a private Chinese dataset called mufei and LJ-Speech 1.1 \cite{ljspeech17} dataset.
-The former contains 20-hour audio from a single female speaker, while the latter consists of $\sim$24-hour of speech from a single female speaker.
-We excluded 100 samples from each dataset for evaluation test.
+The CMU ARCTIC consists of around 1150 utterances for each speaker, including females and males.
+To reduce the accent variance, we select four speakers as training data consisting of two male speakers, \emph{bdl} and \emph{rms}, and two female speakers, \emph{slt} and \emph{clb}.
+We use a private Chinese dataset MuFei, and a public LJ-Speech 1.1 \cite{ljspeech17} for speaker-dependent experiments.
+The former contains 20-hour audio from a single female speaker, while the latter consists of about 24-hour audio from a single female speaker.
+We randomly excluded 1000 samples from each dataset as the test set.

-When training, the input to coder net is a short audio clip, which contains 3200 samples (i.e. 200ms for 16k speech).
+At the training stage, the input of the Coder network is a short audio clip, which contains 3200 samples (i.e. 200ms for 16k speech).
 The clip is randomly selected from the original wave.
-The output of the coder are 20 frames of features, with 64 dimensions per frame.
+Its output is 20 frames of features, with 64 dimensions per frame.
 The training epoch in our experiments is 1500, with a batch size of 128*4.
-Training was performed on four Nvidia P40 GPUs with 22GB memory size.
-The implementation frameworks is Keras/TensorFlow.
+The model is trained on four Nvidia P40 GPUs with 22GB memory size.
 The cross-entropy loss is used as the loss function in the experiments.
-The weight matrices of the network are initialized with the normalized initialization, and the bias vectors are initialized to be 0.
-AMSGra \cite{adam} ] optimization method (Adam variant) is used to update the training parameters, with an initialized learning rate of 1e-2.
+The weight matrices of the network are initialized with normalized initialization, and the bias vectors are initialized to be 0.
+AMSGra \cite{adam} ] optimization method (Adam variant) is used to update the training parameters with an initialized learning rate of 1e-2.